Hardwell: 2024–present: Ultra Music Festival reschedule, Tulip naming

 Hardwell released his Big room house track, "Oldskool Sound", and his track "Energy", which was his first collaboration with Dutch duo Bassjackers.

 In March 2024, Hardwell was due to perform at Ultra Music Festival in Miami on the Friday night.
 However, heavy thunderstorms, flooding, and Tornado Warnings in Miami-Dade County prevented him from doing so, and Ultra was shut down for the night.
 Hardwell fans took to Twitter in ultimate support of the DJ, and on Saturday, he was then rescheduled to the 7:25 slot on the Ultra Mainstage, with Excision going on after Hardwell.

 The week after Ultra, he released his cover of "16" by Ard Und Jorn, with Maddix and Blasterjaxx.

 In June 2024, Hardwell played a Hardstyle DJ set in Breda in celebration for NAC Breda, the football club he has been a lifelong supporter of, securing promotion to the Eredivisie.
 The 30 minute set included Hardwell's own version of the club's official anthem "Hé, Hé, Hé, Hé, Hup NAC".

+In 2025, Hardwell continued his international performances following his return to the global festival circuit.
+That same year, he was ranked No. 15 in DJ Mag's Top 100 DJs poll, reflecting his sustained presence in the electronic dance music scene.